NEPA mayors discuss COVID-19 concerns and strategies

-SCRANTON, LACKAWANNA COUNTY (WBRE/WYOU) — The mayors of five communities in Northeastern Pennsylvania met today, virtually, to talk about the impact the COVID-19 pandemic is having on their communities.
+SCRANTON, LACKAWANNA COUNTY (WBRE/WYOU) — The mayors of five communities in northeastern Pennsylvania met Thursday, virtually, to talk about the impact the COVID-19 pandemic is having on their communities.

 These mayors represent about 300,000 people in total.
 The goal is simple: work together for the benefit and safety of all of those people.